 See us at the National Humanities Center Digital Library

 In early 2021 the National Humanities Center added FEL!X: Building Resilience to its Digital Library.
-We are offering the program for free for a limited period to enable more students and teachers to benefit from FEL!X during these challenging times.
+We are looking forward to seeing this module in more classrooms and other educational settings to enable more students and teachers to benefit from FEL!X during these challenging times.

 Each classroom can subscribe to GraffitiWall®, a secure online visual chat platform.
 Students are able to live chat in character using GraffitiWall® as a virtual stage.
 This gives educators and students with a way to post questions and comments.
 GraffitiWall® provides 24/7 access, even with limited internet connections as well as an opportunity for shy students to participate in a group setting.